z80playground/cpm-fat/README.md

 ### CP/M System Changes

-In terms of new features to the system-core I have patched the CCP (command-processor) component of CP/M to add a naive "search path".
+In terms of changing the system-core I have patched the CCP (command-processor) component of CP/M to add a naive "search path".
 This allows commands to be executed from a different drive if not found in the present one.

 By default no search drive is set: